Mental & Social Health Services

 Bachelor’s Degree Starting Salary

-The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in mental health services was $29,500 per year.
-These stats come from the U.S. Department of Education.
+The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in mental and social health services made a median starting salary of $29,500 per year.
 During this timeframe, most salaries fell between $27,400 (25th percentile) and $32,500 (75th percentile).

 Salaries According to BLS